openfaas/faas-netes/chart/openfaas/README.md

 arkade get helm
 ```

-Or use the helm3 installer:
+Or use the Helm installation script:

 ```bash
 curl -sSLf https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 | bash
 ```

-We recommend creating two namespaces, one for the OpenFaaS *core services* and one for the *functions*:
+We recommend creating two namespaces, one for the OpenFaaS *core services* and one for the *functions*.

+You can skip this step if you're using arkade to install OpenFaaS.

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/openfaas/faas-netes/master/namespaces.yml